cliosight/cliosight_templates/Overview.md

 ```

 ## Leveraging AI <a name="ai"></a>
-To provide a better user experience through the use of AI, we will add code generators for the two types of syntaxes used within our platform.
+To provide better user experience, we will add code generators for the two types of syntaxes used within our platform.
 1. SQL query generator for creating reports,
 2. JSON body generator for element configuration.